 2005: Scotland win the ICC Trophy, beating Ireland in the Final, staged at Clontarf.

-2009: Scotland compete in first ever ICC World T20 Finals, staged in England.
+2007: Scotland compete in first ever ICC World T20 Finals, staged in South Africa.

 2012: Scotland beat Bangladesh in T20 International staged in the Netherlands.
 Fist ever victory over Test Playing Nation in this format.